AhmedAhres/whats-on-my-plate/README.md

 ## December 9th:
     - Continuously enhancing our data exploration/analysis/cleaning.
     - Finalizing the report/data story.
-    - Start working on the poster and presentating.
+    - Start working on the poster and presentation.

 # Options to consider: